 The results in early phases of clinical testing are based upon limited numbers of patients and a limited follow-up period.
 Typically, our Phase 1 clinical trials for indications of safety enroll less than 25 patients.
 Our Phase 2 and late-stage clinical trials generally enroll a larger number of patients.
 Accordingly, any positive data obtained in early Phase 1 and Phase 2 trials may not be indicative of long-term efficacy in late-stage clinical trials.
 In September 2011, we announced preliminary data from our Phase 1 clinical program to develop SB-728-T for the treatment of HIV/AIDS.
 The data demonstrated a statistically significant relationship between SB-728-T and the reduction of HIV viral load.
 In January 2012, we initiated a Phase 2 clinical study (SB-728-902, Cohort 5) and a Phase 1/2 clinical study (SB-728-1101) for the treatment of HIV/AIDS.
 In December 2013, we presented data from all cohorts of these two clinical trials.
 Three of seven evaluable subjects in Cohort 5 showed a decrease of greater than one log in their viral load during a sixteen week treatment interruption ("TI") with one subject achieving a transiently undetectable viral load during the TI period and one subject achieving control of viral load during TI for a prolonged period (over 1 year as of July 23, 2014).
 In subjects in which viral load decreased, a measurable anti-HIV immune response was also observed.
-Additional data were presented from the Company's Phase 1 study (SB-728-902, Cohorts 1-3) that demonstrated a long-term decrease in the peripheral blood mononuclear cell (PBMC) HIV reservoir using a sensitive test for integrated HIV DNA in nine of nine subjects over a 36 month period (median decrease 0.9 logs).
-Additional subjects have been enrolled into the SB-728-1101 study to define the optimum dose of Cytoxan required to safely enhance engraftment and an additional 12 subjects will be enrolled in the Phase 2 study to further test this dose.
+Additional data were presented from the Company's Phase 1 study (SB-728-902, Cohorts 1-3) that demonstrated a long-term decrease in the peripheral blood mononuclear cell ("PBMC") HIV reservoir using a sensitive test for integrated HIV DNA in nine of nine subjects over a 36 month period (median decrease 0.9 logs).
+Additional subjects have been enrolled into the SB-728-1101 study to define the optimum dose of Cytoxan required to safely enhance engraftment.
+We also expect to complete the accrual of 12 additional subjects by the end of 2014 in the Phase 2 (SB-728-mR-1401) study to further test this dose.
 However, there is no guarantee that these and other future studies of SB-728-T in later stage trials involving larger patient groups may produce positive or similar results as those obtained in earlier trials.
-Furthermore, in November 2013, we presented early positive data from Phase 1 clinical trial of CERE-110 for the treatment of AD, demonstrating that the drug was welltolerated and resulted in appropriate delivery of the therapeutics.
+Furthermore, in November 2013, we presented early positive data from Phase 1 clinical trial of CERE-110 for the treatment of AD, demonstrating that the drug was well-tolerated and resulted in appropriate delivery of the therapeutics.
 However, we cannot guarantee that additional studies and clinical trials of CERE-110 will replicate such positive results and demonstrate the efficacy of the drug.